Chem281Materials/Lab-7/README.md

 ### 2. **Complete the C++ functions**
 `filter_molecules`
-You should apply 2 filters to the list of molecules to trim their size down from 80.
+You should apply the following filters to the list of molecules to trim their size down from 80.
+Use the templated function `filter()` found in molecule.h to help you.
     1. Only molecules with atoms <= 25 are allowed.
     2. Only molecules with ALL single bonds are allowed.
     3. Only molecules with more than 1 HBA and 1 HBD are allowed.

 These filters are excluding molecules that are too large (lets pretend our active site is really small!), and contains molecules that have a lot of degrees of freedom.
+For 3) you will need to complete the following functions:

 `countHBondDonors`
 A HBond donor for our purposes is an Oxygen or Nitrogen atom with a full valency with atleast 1 hydrogen attached.
 The way we would look for them is by checking if the total bond order of an Oxygen is 2 and it has 1 hydrogen as a neighbor.
 For Nitrogens the total bond order would be 3 and it has 1 hydrogen as a neighbor.